courtney-l-m/courtney-l-m/README.md

 ## 👾 About Me

 I’m currently in my second year of studying web design and development.
-So far I have learned interesting knowledge about HTML, CSS, JavaScript, PHP and more!
-All pretty cool so far.
+My knowledge includes HTML, CSS, SCSS, JavaScript, PHP, MySQL and more!

-I enjoy learning… well most of the time at least.
-I plan on continuing my knowledge in animation or cybersecurity (eventually) for now my focus is solely on the web!

 Outside of web design and development, I enjoy watching movies, watching TV, playing video games, reading, and creating.
 Otherwise, I enjoy spending time with my dog Bella and cats Dio and Cipher.
 (Dio is the orange one, and Cipher is the tortoiseshell)